bmount/canvasback/README.md

 ## the current master branch

-is now using an experimental data format.
+uses an experimental data format.
 For original Well-Known Binary implementation, see the `wellknownbinary` tag.
 This new thing (unknown binary?) is something like:

 <pre>
 uint32 geometry_type // same as wkb
 uint32 num_pts // basically like wkb
-uint32 osm_type // based on highway taxonomy, not required
-uint8[num_pts] // wat
+uint32 osm_type // based on highway taxonomy, not required, alternatively for things like building height uint8[num_pts] // wat
 </pre>